-We have audited the basic financial statements of the Houston Firefighters' Relief and Retirement Fund (the Fund), which comprise the Statements of Fiduciary Net Position as of June 30, 2023 and 2022, and the related Statements of Changes in Fiduciary Net Position for the years then ended, and the related notes to the Fund's financial statements, as listed in the table of contents.
+We have audited the financial statements of the Houston Firefighters' Relief and Retirement Fund (the Fund), as of and for the year ended June 30, 2024, and the related notes to the financial statements, which collectively comprise the Fund's basic financial statements as listed in the table of contents.

-In our opinion, the accompanying basic financial statements referred to above present fairly, in all material respects, the financial position of the Fund as of June 30, 2023 and 2022, and the changes in financial position for the years then ended, in accordance with accounting principles generally accepted in the United States of America (US GAAP).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Fund as of June 30, 2024, and the changes in financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.